 What’s available and when

-The Government has temporarily expanded eligibility for income support payments – including JobSeeker.
+The Government has temporarily expanded eligibility for income support payments – including JobSeeker Payment.

-You will be paid the supplement if you receive income support under JobSeeker Payment, Youth Allowance , Parenting Payment, Austudy, ABSTUDY (Living Allowance), Farm Household Allowance or Special Benefit.
+You will be paid the Coronavirus Supplement if you receive income support under JobSeeker Payment, Youth Allowance , Parenting Payment (Partnered or Single), Austudy, ABSTUDY (Living Allowance), Farm Household Allowance, Special Benefit or Department of Veteran's Affairs Education Scheme, or if you are an Eligible New Enterprise Incentive Scheme participant.

-If you are already a registered JobSeeker you will automatically receive this non-income tested supplement.
+If you are already a registered recipient of JobSeeker Payment or one of the other eligible payments you will automatically receive this non-income tested supplement.

 If you have recently lost your job you will need to register for income support and are encouraged to do so online or by phone.

-You may also apply for JobSeeker or Youth Allowance JobSeeker if your income has been affected and you meet any of the following criteria:
+You may also be eligible for JobSeeker Payment or Youth Allowance (other) if your income has been affected and you meet any of the following criteria:

 - permanent employees who are stood down or lose their employment